 The ranking techniques used in Bing Ads can help fashion retailers display beautiful product ads in a cost-effective way which may also be more relevant for shoppers.
-By working with the American fashion retailer, Nordstrom, these techniques provided a 5.9% increase in Nordstrom's click through rates (number of times a product is clicked over the number of times it is shown).
+By working with a prominent fashion retail partner, these techniques provided a 5.9% increase in the partner’s click through rates (number of times a product is clicked over the number of times it is shown)

 These techniques can be extended beyond basic ad serving into other scenarios on a fashion retailer’s website.
 When shoppers use the search box on the fashion retailer’s website, these techniques can improve product search result relevance.
 Moreover, search results can be tailored to an individual shopper’s fashion taste by integrating additional permissioned signals such as individual purchase behaviors and search history.
 These signals can also be used in product recommendations to rank products by default if the search query box is not used.

 Scenario: Maximize product ad relevance and clicks on Bing Ads

 In search advertising, keywords specified by the advertiser are traditionally matched with the query and product description to rank relevant product ads.
 However, in the fashion industry, it is costly for advertisers to manually specify and bid on all possible fashion attribute keywords.
 Since an advertiser’s keywords determine how product ads are ranked, the potential to maximize relevance and thus user clicks are limited by the selection of those keywords.

 For example, when a Bing user wants to search for dresses on sale from a fashion brand name, she may issue a query such as "<brand name> dresses on sale".
 Consequently, the advertiser’s initially specified keywords "<brand name>" and "dresses" will match a huge number of potentially relevant dresses from the fashion brand name.